$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Background and preliminaries

-Then, by the invariance of the trace under cyclic permutation we have
+Then, by the invariance of the trace under cyclic permutation, we have

-Note that the first term in the expression above is precisely the first term in the $\CH_2$ inner product~\eqref{eq:H2ip}.
-It remains to be shown that the remaining terms in the summand over $k$ equate to the second term in the expression for the inner product~\eqref{eq:H2ip}.
+Note that the first term in the expression for $\trace\left(\BB^{\trans}\BZ\BBr\right)$ above is precisely the first term in the $\CH_2$ inner product~\eqref{eq:H2ip}.
+It remains to be shown that the remaining terms in the summand over $k$ equate to the second term in~\eqref{eq:H2ip}.
 To show this, we observe that by construction of $\BM$ in~\eqref{eq:kronqo} and properties of the Kronecker product~\cite{Bre78}, the bivariate kernel $\Bh_2(t_1,t_2) = \BM\left(e^{\BA t_1}\BB\otimes e^{\BA t_2}\BB\right)$ can be expressed as